 Some leaders experiment with emptying their minds and meditation.
 They seek ways to build their capacity to focus and see clearly.
 Yet, mindfulness doesn’t happen naturally.
 Leaders who are on the mindfulness journey have to work at it.
 They practice and with practice, they get better at focusing over time.

 Mindful leaders learn and use tools to observe the impact of their “presence” on others.
 Over time they measure and manage their practices so they can:

 – manage their reactions

 – participate in each moment intentionally

-Innolect recently launched an equine-assisted learning program focused on building leadership mindfulness: Executive Presence: Discovering Your Horsepower.
+Innolect recently launched an equine-assisted learning program focused on building leadership mindfulness: Discover Your Horse Power.
 As learning partners, horses reflect leader’s present states and provide immediate feedback as a platform for learning and change.